-The relevant system boundaries applied to the carbon footprint study should be established once the comprehensive assessment of the product’s life cycle has been conducted.
+The relevant system boundaries for the carbon footprint study should be established once the comprehensive assessment of the product’s life cycle has been conducted.
 This analysis helps identify which specific unit processes should be incorporated into the evaluation of the product's climate impact in terms of CO₂-equivalents (Schutzbach et al. 2025).
-Sample system boundaries for a medium-sized fish fillet processing facility is given in figure 1 (Poernomo and Suryanto 2020).
+Sample system boundaries for a medium-sized fish fillet processing facility are given in Figure 1 (Poernomo and Suryanto 2020).
 The raw materials used were sourced from the company’s own farms, including ponds and cages, as well as from external fish farmers.
 The resulting products were distributed to various cities.
-During the study, data regarding the quantities pertaining to raw materials and products were collected.
+During the study, data on quantities of raw materials and products were collected.
 To estimate the magnitude of CO2 emissions associated with activities within the defined system boundaries, factors translating electricity, fuel, and refrigerant usage into impact metrics in various stages, from originating at the farms and processing plant toward the final retail destination, were employed.
-Additionally, electricity consumption covering office AC units, office equipment, and lighting systems was computed using the daily mean usage times observed while the study period (Poernomo and Suryanto 2020).
+Additionally, electricity consumption covering office AC units, office equipment, and lighting systems was computed using the daily mean usage times observed during the study period (Poernomo and Suryanto 2020).

 Figure 1.
 System boundaries for carbon footprint calculation of pangasius fillet

-The study had specific exceptions and limitations in its CO2 analyses, like the analysis did not account for the refrigerant used in office air conditioning units.
-CO2 emissions related to ice production were calculated based on electricity consumption only based on assumption that a machine with a capacity of 6 tons/day was used.
+The study had specific exceptions and limitations in its CO2 analyses, as the analysis did not account for the refrigerant used in office air conditioning units.
+CO2 emissions related to ice production were calculated based on electricity consumption only, based on assumption that a machine with a capacity of 6 tons/day was used.
 The calculation did not consider CO2 emissions generated by human labor involved in the production process.
-Regarding waste treatment, only the emissions from pumps serving liquid wastewater tanks were incorporated while CO2 emissions from liquid waste within the tank and solid waste were omitted.
-Fuel consumption for the transportation of raw materials along with product shipments to wholesalers in different cities was estimated determined according to the total distance traveled using conventional pick-up and refrigerated transport vehicles.
+Regarding waste treatment, only the emissions from pumps serving liquid wastewater tanks were included, while CO2 emissions from liquid waste within the tank and solid waste were omitted.
+Fuel consumption for the transportation of raw materials along with product shipments to wholesalers in different cities was estimated according to the total distance travelled using conventional pick-up and refrigerated transport vehicles.
 Travel distances were approximated using Google Maps, and fuel efficiency data were obtained from the vehicle manual.
 The study did not track the distribution of products to retailers (Poernomo and Suryanto 2020).

 3.5.
-Sourcing of data
+Data collection and Sources

 The problem of collecting data on CO2 equivalent emissions is very difficult because it needs to be collected not just within the organization but from the entire supply chain.
 The first step here is to find those people who have access to that information and cooperate with them (Stenzel and Waichman 2023).

-Data used for product carbon footprint assessment can be categorized into two primary groups according to Field and Simmons 2012 is given in table 1.
+Data used for product carbon footprint assessment can be categorized into two primary groups, according to Field and Simmons 2012, as given in Table 1.

 Table 1.
 Categories of data used for product carbon footprint